![]() | ![]() |

 The colored shirt theme, combined with the breast insignia device, was the standard means of identifying the area of the ship a character worked in as well as what branch of Starfleet they served in.
 This concept seems to be based on the practice of line and staff naval officer insignia, which is worn above the sleeve stripe rank on standard U.S. Navy uniforms (Staff Corps / LDO and Warrant).

 While the original rank insignia from "The Cage" consisted of a one stripe system for all officers, by the time frame of TOS: "The Corbomite Maneuver", a much more militaristic rank insignia had developed which was very clearly based on the sleeve stripe insignia of the United States Navy.
 According to costume notes, the very first concept for Starfleet insignia was to be the same as the United States Navy, but Roddenberry altered this slightly so that the characters in Star Trek would not appear "so military".
-Thus, the Starfleet insignia design featured less sleeve stripes than the actual U.S. Navy, the reason being that the Starfleet design had no insignia for Ensign and a thin half stripe for Lieutenant Junior Grade.
-In the real U.S. Navy, an Ensign begins with one full stripe (the same as a Starfleet Lieutenant) leading up to four stripes for Captain.
-Thus, when comparing Starfleet to the United States Navy, a Captain’s rank insignia would equal the insignia worn by a Lieutenant Commander.
+Thus, the Starfleet insignia design featured less sleeve stripes than the actual U.S. Navy, the reason being that the Starfleet design had no insignia for an ensign and a thin half stripe for a lieutenant junior grade.
+In the real U.S. Navy, an ensign begins with one full stripe (the same as a Starfleet lieutenant) leading up to four stripes for captain.
+Thus, when comparing Starfleet to the United States Navy, a captain's rank insignia would equal the insignia worn by a lieutenant commander.

 The Starfleet uniforms introduced in "Star Trek II: The Wrath of Khan" featured a much more complex system of shoulder insignia, colored undershirts to denote branch specialty, as well as sleeve insignia system designed to show years of service in Starfleet.
 According to Robert Fletcher, who designed the uniforms seen in "Star Trek II", the outfits were based on a "Horatio Hornblower" look to convey the feeling that Starfleet was a military organization.
 These uniforms would be featured in several films ranging from "Star Trek II" to "Star Trek Generations" as well as several flashback episodes of Star Trek: The Next Generation.